michaelwarren91/reddit-clone/README.md

 # reddit-clone
-Personal project: Reddit clone coded ind Ruby on Rails
+Personal project: Reddit clone coded in Ruby on Rails